-Kuwait names ruler’s son as defence minister in shakeup
+Kuwait names ruler’s son as defence minister in ministry shakeup

 Nasser Sabah al-Sabah, in his 50s, will serve as defence minister and as deputy prime minister.